krist00fer/qsec/missions/mission-001.md

 ### Version 3.0 - Scale out

-Service should handle scale out scenarios, i.e. working correctly with above requirements even if server runs on many processes and/or many machines
+Service should handle scale out scenarios, i.e. working correctly with above requirements even if server runs on many processes and/or many machines.